-Thanks to the latest improvements in optical design, specifically with regards to the beamshaper and the Fresnel Zone Plate, as well as on the hardware of the setup itself to produce higher stability, we are now able to use the nanoscope from 8 keV to 20 keV with approximately 200 nm spatial resolution.
+Thanks to the latest improvements in optical design, specifically with regards to the beamshaper and the Fresnel Zone Plate, as well as on the hardware of the setup itself to produce higher stability, we are now able to use the nanoscope from 8 keV to 20 keV in multilayer or Silicon Monochromatique mode, leading to a pixel size down to 60nm (approximately 150/200 nm spatial resolution).
 The setup can be used in absorption or phase contrast mode for a wide range of applications, including biology, geology, materials science, and paleontology.

 For further information, please see: